truonghuu/drlnd_continuous_control/README.md

 `checkpoint_actor.pth` - stores the weights of the trained Actor network when the environment is solved

 `checkpoint_critic.pth` - stores the weights of the trained Critic network when the environment is solved

+`Report.md` - The report presenting the details of the DDPG algorithm and experimental results.

 ### Getting Start